 - Homemade upholstery cleaners tend to be more natural and free from preservatives and artificial flavorings, which can trigger an allergic reaction in people and pets.

-- Natural homemade cleaners for upholstery and other furnishings can be much more effective, and since these are free of harmful chemicals, they are also less likely to stain upholstery.
+- Natural homemade cleaners for upholstery and other furnishings can be much more effective

-Safety Considerations to Making Your Own Upholstery Cleaners
+Safety Considerations for Making Your Own Upholstery Cleaners

 Be sure the surface you are cleaning is suitable for water-based cleaners.
-By checking the cleaning or fabric care guide, you will see several letters that inform whether the upholstery is suitable for water-based cleaning or requires drycleaning.
-If the cleaning code contains a W, then the upholstery can be safely cleaned with water-based cleaners.
+By checking the cleaning or fabric care guide, you will see several letters that inform whether the upholstery is suitable for water-based cleaning or requires dry cleaning.
+If the cleaning code contains a W, the upholstery can be safely cleaned with water-based cleaners.

 Be sure to also try a small amount of any cleaning liquid, whether homemade or commercial, to check the colorfastness of the upholstery.
 It’s best to use a small out-of-the-way area to test the cleaner.